hunychain/kyletools/content/blog/23-01/kyle-makes-kyle-tools.md

 ![Clicking through the website I made when I was 15](/blog/23-01/web1.gif)

-Fast forward to 2022, ready to give this thing another try...
+Fast forward to 2022, ready to give this thing another try. . .

 ## Ok.
 How to make it???